-METCO stands for the Metropolitan Council for Educational Opportunity, a state funded, voluntary educational desegregation program designed to eliminate racial imbalance through busing.
-The METCO program is funded by annual state grant under the Racial Imbalance Act.
+METCO stands for the Metropolitan Council for Educational Opportunity, a state-funded, voluntary, educational desegregation program designed to eliminate racial imbalance through busing.
+The METCO program is funded by an annual state grant under the Racial Imbalance Act.

-- To provide the opportunity for an integrated public school education for children of color from racially-imbalanced schools in Boston by placing them in suburban schools.
+- To provide the opportunity for an integrated public school education for students of color from racially-imbalanced schools in Boston by placing them in suburban schools.

 - To provide a new learning experience for suburban children.

-- To foster closer understanding and cooperation between urban and suburban parents and other citizens in the Metropolitan Boston area.
+- To foster closer understanding and cooperation between urban and suburban parents, and other citizens in the Greater Boston area.

 METCO in Wellesley

 Wellesley began its relationship with the METCO program in 1966 as one of the original seven founding districts.
-About 150 METCO students are enrolled in grades K-12 in all nine of the Wellesley Public Schools: Fiske, Bates, Schofield, Sprague, Hunnewell, Hardy and Upham elementary schools, Wellesley Middle School, and Wellesley High School.
-Enrollment is based on annual program funding, available seating, and completion of the intake process.
+About 150 METCO students are enrolled in grades K-12 in all nine of the Wellesley Public Schools: Bates, Fiske, Hardy, Hunnewell, Schofield, Sprague, and Upham elementary schools, Wellesley Middle School, and Wellesley High School.
+Enrollment is based on annual program funding, available seating, and completion of the METCO, Inc. enrollment process.

 Watch this incredible video about the history of METCO, by METCO students, including Wellesley High School’s (Class of 2021) Samone Lumley.